apache/inlong-website/docs/en-us/modules/manager/quick_start.md

 Started InLongApiApplication in 6.795 seconds (JVM running for 7.565)
 ```

-# 4. Deploy and start manager-openapi
+# 3. Deploy and start manager-openapi

 **manager-openapi is a service that provides interactive interfaces for other components (such as Agent and DataProxy)
 .**

-## 4.1 Upload and decompress the installation package
+## 3.1 Prepare installation files

-1) Copy `inlong-manager/manager-openapi/target/apache-inlong-manager-openapi-*.tar.gz` from step 2 to the server to be
-   deployed;

-2) Go to the deployment server and unzip the installation package: `tar -zxvf apache-inlong-manager-openapi-*.tar.gz` to
-   get the `manager-openapi` folder.
+All installation files at `inlong-manager-openapi` directory.

-## 4.2 Modify configuration
+## 3.2 Modify configuration

 Go to the decompressed `manager-openapi` directory and modify the `conf/application.yml` file: